 For Renee Yancey, being a production manager doesn’t mean sitting behind a desk in an office.
 The freelance Production Manager, AEA Stage Manager, and Management Lecturer at BU School of Theatre is a firm believer that stage managers and production managers are artists and part of the collaborative processes involved in a theatre production.

-In CFA’s Faculty Feature series, Yancey talks with CFA about the structure of BU’s three-year MFA Production Management and what makes our program stand out.
+In CFA’s Faculty Feature series, Yancey talks with CFA about BU’s MFA Production Management and the various production opportunities available for students.

-“There are only about 15 cities in the U.S. where you can do an MFA in Production Management.
+“There are only four universities in the U.S. where you can pursue an MFA in Production Management.
 We’re the program you attend if you’re interested in picking apart the process and focusing on the art of the production.
 This is where you learn to be a facilitator in the creative process, offering innovative ideas.“

 In the Q&A, Yancey expands on what it means to be a production manager- a theater maker, and the hub of communications for productions.
 “Students learn to speak the language of the designers, stage managers, performers, and directors.
 Each of these has a specialized language and they need to understand them all.
 They are the medium between and among all of the entire production’s staff.”